-My name is Inemesit, and I’m a 32 year old mother of three boy’s.
+My name is Inemesit, and I’m a 33 year old mother of three boys, ages 8, 6 and 1.
 I lived a pretty inactive life until the birth of my second son.
-It was after my second pregnancy that I discovered I had diastasis recti (DR), a separation of the rectus abdominis (the muscle that makes up the 6 pack) that caused my stomach to protrude and become distended, making me appear 6 months pregnant at 6 months postpartum.
+It was after my second pregnancy that I discovered I had diastasis recti (DR), a separation of the rectus abdominis (the muscle that makes up the 6 pack) that caused my stomach to protrude and become distended making me appear 6 months pregnant at 6 months postpartum.
 It was the abdominal separation that brought me to exercise.

 When I discovered the DR, like so many others, I often heard that surgery was my only option.
-But I had abdominal surgery as a child and it was not an experience I cared to repeat.
-I was born with an umbilical hernia, which I had an attempted repair on at age 6.
+But I had abdominal surgery as a child and it was not an experience I cared to repeat if unnecessary.
+I was born with umbilical and paraumbilical hernias which I had an attempted repair on at age 6.
 The surgery was unsuccessful and left me with unpleasant memories.
 When I was once again faced with the prospect of abdominal surgery I had to see if there was an alternative route.
 That’s when I discovered strength training.